History of physical training and fitness: Common training focuses

+India and China

+British and French imperialism brought European sport practices and training routines to much of the world, including most of Asia and Africa.
+An important exception was China, which developed its own athletic traditions.
+However after 1920 the Nationalist and communist governments emphasized Western sports.
+In ancient India, physical fitness was given priority by the kings and the higher-class warriors.
+British brought European sports to India after 1800.
+Polo especially became popular among the elites.
+However, after India achieved independence in 1947, polo practically disappeared.

-Women’s physical training
+Women's physical training

 Women's physical training had many similarities to men's but was markedly tailored towards their physical requirements.
 This generally meant that it had an increased emphasis on agility, and a reduced emphasis on power and endurance.
 In general, the training was notably less intense than that undertaken by men.
 This was due to inter-related physiological and cultural reasons.
 The main physiological reasons women were not supposed to train like men were related to fertility.
 Whilst discussion on women's physical training is relatively scarce in historical sources, there are two reasons which predominate.
-Considered in the context of 19th Century France, the first is that intense physical training was not compatible with a woman's menstrual cycle.
+Considered in the context of 19th-century France, the first is that intense physical training was not compatible with a woman's menstrual cycle.
 The two together could lead to exhaustion, especially during adolescence.
 For similar reasons it was considered to be incompatible with pregnancy and periods of breast feeding.
 The second reason is that intense physical training tended to involve, or be preparation for, direct physical competition which would involve taking various knocks and impacts.
 It was considered that if a woman was struck in the area of her uterus it could cause long term damage, and negatively affect fertility.
 Whilst it is unclear to what extent such positions applied to women's training throughout history, it is clear that intense and prolonged physical training, and full contact games have been avoided in general.

 The more common exercises which were undertaken by women include running (including sprinting), jumping, light stone or shot put, light dumbbell exercises, archery, fencing, swinging Indian clubs, swimming, ball games, racket sports, and various forms of gymnastics.
 The Heraean Games were the women's equivalent of the Ancient Olympic Games and took place prior to the men's competitions.
 According to the historian E. Norman Gardinier: